-Depending on the company's requirements, it might ask the HR coordinator to know more about one function than the other.
+Depending on the requirements, companies can ask the HR coordinator to know more about one function than the other.

-Interpersonal skills aren't as vital as for an HR manager, but the coordinator still needs to know how to communicate results effectively.
+Interpersonal skills aren’t as vital as for an HR manager, but the coordinator still needs to know how to communicate results.